hoangduytran/blender-manual/manual/modeling/curves/editing/curve.rst

    :Menu:      :menuselection:`Curve --> Separate`
    :Shortcut:  :kbd:`P`

-Curve objects that are made of multiple distinct curves can be separated into their own objects by selecting the desired segments and pressing :kbd:`P`.
+Separates curve objects that are made of multiple distinct curves into their own objects.

-Note, if there is only one curve in a Curve object, *Separate* will create a new Curve object with no control points.
+Note, if there is only one curve in a Curve object, This operation will create a new Curve object with no control points.

 .. _bpy.ops.curve.cyclic_toggle:
-.. _modeling-curves-toggle-cyclic:

 Toggle Cyclic
 =============